Bale makes early exit for Wales against England at World Cup - WHIZ News

-The Wales captain was substituted at halftime of the team’s match against England at the World Cup on Tuesday because of an injury.
+The Wales captain was substituted at halftime of the team’s match against England at the World Cup on Tuesday because of a hamstring injury.

-While it was unclear when Bale was hurt, it appeared he was struggling late in the first half of the team’s final Group B match.
+While it was unclear when the 33-year-old Bale was hurt, it appeared he was struggling late in the first half of the team’s final Group B match.
 He was replaced by Brennan Johnson.

 Wales crumbled once Bale went off.
 England scored about five minutes into the second half and added another goal a minute later, finishing with a 3-0 victory.